 Massachusetts.
-"To concert, agree upon, direct and order" (in concert with the delegates of the other colonics) "such further measures as to them shall appear to be best calculated for the recovery and establishment of American rights and liberties, and for restoring harmony between Great Britain and the colonies."
+"To concert, agree upon, direct and order" (in concert with the delegates of the other colonies) "such further measures as to them shall appear to be best calculated for the recovery and establishment of American rights and liberties, and for restoring harmony between Great Britain and the colonies."
 Delegates appointed by provincial congress.

 Connecticut.
-"To join, consult and advise with the other colonies in British America, on proper measures for advancing the best good of the colonics."
+"To join, consult and advise with the other colonies in British America, on proper measures for advancing the best good of the colonies."
 Delegates appointed by the colonial house of representatives.

-The colony of New York was not represented in this congress, but delegates were appointed by a convention of deputies from the "It is to be remarked, that no new powers were conferred on congress after the declaration of independence.
-Strictly speaking, they had no authority to make that decity and county of New York, the city and county of Albany, and the counties of Dutchess, Ulster, Orange, West Chester, King's, and Suffolk.
+The colony of New York was not represented in this congress, but delegates were appointed by a convention of deputies from the city and county of New York, the city and county of Albany, and the counties of Dutchess, Ulster, Orange, West Chester, King's, and Suffolk.
 They gave their delegates power to "concert and determine upon such measures as shall be judged most effectual for the preservation and re-establishment of American rights and privileges, and for the restoration of harmony between Great Britain and the colonies."
-Queen's county approved of the proceeding.
+Queen's county approved of the proceedlegates appointed by provincial assembly.